VladimirKravtsov/teamcity-api-client-2017-2/README.md

 By passing the spec to [go-swagger](https://github.com/go-swagger/go-swagger) tool we are able to get working client code(API requests and DTO models) automatically.
 This approach enables to be type-safe and maintain consistency the client with actual API.
 More about benefits you can find on the its site.

-As for now, the client provides only Build API client.

-Normally, you no need to re-generate the client, but in case of TC server was updated or if you will need access to other APIs re-generation should take place.
 There are 2 possible options -

 1) Install [go-swagger](https://github.com/go-swagger/go-swagger) binary locally, for instance, using homebrew.
 Then run -
 ```swagger generate client -f teamcity-swagger-spec.json --skip-validation --default-scheme=https```